mr-nart/Kingmaker/Minor Locations/Settlements, Large/Restov.md

 - *Ludavenko's Assembly Palace (12)* is a tavern that serves a high-end clientele.
 It's known for its VIP section.
 - *The Bear and Pitch Inn* is a rustic dining hall on the outskirts of the city.
 - *The Silver Moon Inn (17)* is a small inn.
 Standard affair, nothing particular of note.
-- *The Smokehouse (19)* is an inn which largely is visited by Dwarves.
-A smoky aroma fills the air.
+- *The Smokehouse (19)* is an inn which is largely visited by Dwarves.
+A smoky aroma fills the air inside.
 - *Oppen's Common House (23)* is a halfling-run in.
-Unsurprisingly, it has only 4-foot ceilings.
-Lodging here is generally cheap due to the smaller accommodations.
+Unsurprisingly, its ceilings are only 4 feet high.
+Lodging here is cheap due to the smaller accommodations.

 ## Town Hall (5)